zhouer/Sidekick/docs/python-development.md

 *   **Error Handling Strategy:**
     *   **Argument Errors:** Methods generally raise standard Python exceptions like `ValueError`, `TypeError`, or `IndexError` for invalid user input (e.g., non-positive grid dimensions, out-of-bounds indices, invalid Canvas parameters like negative radius).
     *   **Connection Errors:** Failures related to establishing or maintaining the WebSocket connection (refused, timeout, disconnect) now primarily raise specific `SidekickConnectionError` subclasses. **These are generally unrecoverable by the library and require script-level handling if the script shouldn't terminate.**
-    *   **Errors from Sidekick UI:** Messages with `type: "error"` received *from* the Sidekick UI (indicating a problem processing a command on the frontend) are routed to the `on_error` callback registered on the specific module instance.
+    *   **Errors from Sidekick UI:** Messages with `type: "error"` received *from* the Sidekick UI (indicating a problem processing a command on the frontend) are routed to the `on_error` callback registered on the specific component instance.
 They do *not* typically raise Python exceptions.
     *   **User Callback Errors:** Exceptions occurring *inside* user-provided callback functions (`on_click`, `on_input_text`, etc.) are caught by the library's listener thread, logged using `logger.exception`, but **do not** stop the listener or raise exceptions that would halt `run_forever`.

 ## 5. Logging Strategy